 From streakers to tattoos to crop circles, it seems in recent years there's been a big increase in using what was once considered non-mainstream art in advertising.
 Sometimes it's the whole concept.
 Sometimes it's the just media.

 The Raw Prawn writes about McDonald's using graffiti in an attempt to woo the Latino market in the US.
 Why graffiti?

-"We wanted something [that reflects] the lifestyle of the Hispanic consumer," says Ken Ebo, the chain's regional marketing director.
+"We wanted something the lifestyle of the Hispanic consumer," says Ken Ebo, the chain's regional marketing director.

 Then there's CriticalMassive who did some graffiti ads for Axe Deoderant in Chicago.
 That turned into a bit of an incident though as the graffiti was covered up and it all sounds very confusing.
 More here and here.

 In August of 2003 it appeared billboards for the Nissan Altima were being vandelized with spray paint and "Electric Moyo.com".
 But it ended up being just a way for Nissan to try to show themselves as hip.

 There was a similar thing a few months later for Napster.
 Right before their relaunch posters were put up, bland and boring, and then eventually stickered with the Napster Cat.